diaskarshal/AVC_Hackathon/README.md

 # BuildFlow ERP System

-BuildFlow is a lightweight ERP system for construction project management, developed for the Team 88 hackathon.
+BuildFlow is a ERP system for construction project management.

 ## Features